 Minor variations to this permit which do not affect the overall concept or density may be approved by the Planning Director at the request of the applicant or staff in accordance with Chapter 18.10 of the County Code.

-Please note: This permit expires on the expiration date listed below unless you obtain the required permits and commence construction.
+Please note: This permit expires two years from the effective date on the expiration date listed below unless you obtain the required permits and commence construction.